100th Anniversary of the Independence of Albania: Monument, logo and TV spot

 to "100 anniversary of the Declaration of Independence of the Albanian State: 28 November 1912 – 28 November 2012".
 The project of two architects from Germany, Visar Obrija and Kai Roman Kiklas, won the award.
 The artwork will be built in Austria at a cost of 350,000 euros.
 It resembles a house which is opening from isolation toward freedom.
 On 29 June 2012 Prime Minister of Albania announced that the monument is finished and that it will be erected at the Rinia Park or near Children's Theater.

 Twenty five artists from Albania, Kosovo and North Macedonia participated on the competition "100 Years of the Albanian State", organized to create a logo of the anniversary.
 On its session held on 28 November 2011 the commission unanimously decided that winner is logo whose author is Zeni Ballazhi.
-The Prime Minister of Albania Sali Berisha proposed to replace words Albanian State in the original version of the motto with Independence claiming that Albanian state existed earlier in the history.
+The Prime Minister of Albania Sali Berisha proposed to replace the words Albanian State in the original version of the motto with Independence claiming that Albanian state existed earlier in the history.

 The same ministry organized an international competition for TV spot dedicated to the anniversary.